tritvedev/WomegaWebApp/README.md

 ## Layers (internal Projects)

 In Application layer, all it's going to do is handle all of our models in our domain between the database  & UI layer.
 Thus, Application acts like API for the WomegaWebApp.
-WomegaWebApp.Application Project is responsible for handling our domain which means here, we are gonna create out products, storing them into database and it's basically a pipeline between domain and UI and database
+WomegaWebApp.Application Project is responsible for handling our domain which means here, we are gonna create out products, storing them into database and it's basically a pipeline between domain and UI and database.